 - The back door

-That rear door does wonders!
+That rear door does wonder!
 One of the most famous features of a hatchback is that its back door opens all the way up—you’ll definitely have no problem loading cargo into your car.

 - High resale values